Khovanov homology and the symmetry group of a knot: Conjectures

 \begin{conjecture} For any strongly invertible knot $(K,h)$ there is a decomposition as a $(\bZ\times\bZ)$-graded group (where the secondary grading is a relative grading) for pairs $(m_i,n_i)\in\bZ\times\bZ$.
 In particular, \end{conjecture}

 Note that a consequence of this conjecture is a Khovanov-theoretic alternative to the last step in the proof of Theorem \ref{thm:cable}.
-Namely, if $K$ is non trivial, than so is $D(K)$ so that $\dim\kh(D(K))$ is purportedly at least 4 (combining Theorem \ref{thm:unknot} and Conjecture \ref{con:structure}) hence $\dim\Khred(\sC_2K)$ is at least 4 as well.
+Namely, if $K$ is non-trivial, then so is $D(K)$ so that $\dim\kh(D(K))$ is purportedly at least 4 (combining Theorem \ref{thm:unknot} and Conjecture \ref{con:structure}) hence $\dim\Khred(\sC_2K)$ is at least 4 as well.

 This conjecture is based only on empirical evidence from a range of calculations.
 While we have no explanation whatsoever for this surprisingly ordered behaviour, there is some precedent for this in the literature.
 For example Lee's work \cite{Lee2005} (see also Rasmussen \cite{Rasmussen2010}) explained an observation of Bar-Natan \cite[Conjecture 1]{Bar-Natan2002}.
 There is also a related conjecture that remains open due to Dunfield, Gukov and Rasmussen and an observed a three-step pairing \cite[Section 5.6, particularly Definition 5.5]{DGR2006}.
 Even if our conjecture proves to be incorrect there should be some explanation for the observed behaviour on a wide range of examples.